magicoli/agnstk-example-app/lib/agnstk/DEVELOPERS.md

-# App development kit instruction
+# Agnstk development kit instruction

 ## Initial setup
 1. Clone the kit in your new app folder